 "This is a delicious sauce to serve with pasta, and it is super easy.
 I used it to coat about 9 ounces of bucatini pasta, and it should be more than enough for 1 pound of ravioli.
 Watch the butter sediment closely—it can go from light brown to burnt very quickly." —Diana Rattray

 4 ounces (8 tablespoons) unsalted butter

 1 clove garlic, crushed and chopped

 Kosher salt, to taste

 Melt the butter in a medium saucepan set over low-medium heat.
 When the butter begins to get just slightly bubbly, add the chopped garlic clove.

 Stir the garlic in the butter for 1 minute.
-Add the chopped sage to the garlic butter and continue stirring and cooking the mixture for 1 to 2 additional minutes, until the butter has turned very light brown and has a rich, nutty aroma.
+Add the chopped sage to the garlic butter and continue stirring and cooking the mixture for 2 to 4 additional minutes, until the butter has turned very light brown and has a rich, nutty aroma.

-Serve and enjoy!
+Serve and enjoy.

-- When buying fresh sage, keep in mind that leaves should be aromatic and have no soft spots or dry edges.
+- When buying fresh sage, keep in mind that the leaves should be aromatic and have no soft spots or dry edges.